-Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Style Oxtail Stew with Rice
+Home » Recipes » Main Dish Recipes » Beef » Oxtail Stew

-My Southern Style Oxtail Stew is a simple, easy-to-prepare recipe.
-Oxtails are cooked low and slow with carrots, onions, and spices, then served over hot, fluffy rice.
+My Southern-style Oxtail Stew recipe is a slow-cooked, deeply flavorful dish that just feels like home in a bowl.
+It’s cooked low and slow with plenty of carrots and onions and served over hot, fluffy rice.

 A serving of oxtail stew over rice on a dinner plate.